Alanwatts42/str-slicer/README.md

 # Str-slicer: Project Outline

-""" The Primary use case for this tool will be to read text from any source, especially unorganized sources which are traditionally difficult to go through and reformat by hand, and then reformat said text into a csv, json, or just a more readable text file.
 """
+The Primary use case for this tool will be to read text from any source, especially unorganized sources which are traditionally difficult to go through and reformat by hand, and then reformat said text into a csv, json, or just a more readable text file.
+"""

 # Parse

-"""
-The Parse module houses the functions that can be  imported to the modules the user interacts with, and provide the core functionality used to parse and reformat text from the user-selected file.
-Since the input file could be any filetype that contains text, the module uses a simple algorithm to decide exactly how to parse the text data.
+The Parse module houses the core functionality used to parse and reformat text from the user-selected file.
+Since the input file could be any filetype that contains text, a 'slicer' or parsing module is selected, which determines exactly how the text data is parsed.

+Slicers - Parsing modules, each of which would enable a different method of parsing the input data, or a different use-case.
+Determining which slicer is appropriate for which input data is a necessary step in parsing the data, since the slicer contains the precise steps used to parse the data.
+Because these slicers are modular, changing how the input data is parsed is simply a matter of using a different slicer.
+This also makes it much easier for me to organize these parsing methods.

-    1. Input algorithm
+    1. Input algorithms
         a.
 Sort
         verify
         b.
-Parse
+Pre-processing
         verify
-        c. pass data to output as Python object (dict or list)
+        c. pass data to parser

+    2. Parsing
+        a.
+Receive input data
+        verify
+        b.
+Choose a slicer (based on type of data & use-case) verify
+        c.
+Parse the data using the chosen slicer verify
+        d.
+Pass to output algorithm to be exported

     2. Output algorithm
         a.
 Receive file from input